Setting up Xdebug's profiler with Laravel Herd & PHPStorm

 One of the things I've been wanting to do for a while is to setup Xdebug in order to perform performance profiling, without needing to subscribe to a service like Blackfire.

 Setting up Xdebug with Laravel Herd is pretty simple - you just have to follow a couple of steps on their docs to get it configured.
-Or, if you're using Laravel Herd, it'll automatically enable Xdebug when it detects breakpoints in your code.
+Or, if you're using Herd Pro, it'll automatically enable Xdebug when it detects breakpoints in your code.

 By default, Xdebug's debug mode will be configured.
 However, in order to do profiling, we need to switch to its profile mode instead, this involves a few additional steps: